-14 killed as soldiers clash over drought food aid in Somalia
+14 Killed as Soldiers Clash over Drought Food Aid in Somalia

-A police officer says at least 14 people, mostly civilians, are dead after soldiers clashed over food aid in Somalia's southwestern city of Baidoa.
-Col. Isaq Hassan says the fighting erupted at a distribution site after some soldiers tried to steal food meant for refugees and other soldiers guarding it stopped them.
+At least 14 people, mostly civilians, were killed Friday as soldiers clashed over food aid in drought-ravaged Somalia's southwestern city of Baidoa.
+The fighting broke out at a distribution site after some soldiers tried to steal food sacks meant for refugees and other soldiers guarding the aid stopped them, said Col.

 Discussions